unam3/docs/src/guide/scaling-up/sfc.md

 - Static Site Generation (SSG)
 - Any non-trivial frontend where a build step can be justified for better development experience (DX).

-That said, we do realize there are scenarios where SFCs can feel like overkill.
-This is why Vue can still be used via plain JavaScript without a build step.
+There are scenarios where SFCs can feel like overkill.
+But Vue can be used via plain JavaScript without a build step.
 If you are just looking for enhancing largely static HTML with light interactions, you can also check out [petite-vue](https://github.com/vuejs/petite-vue), a 6 kB subset of Vue optimized for progressive enhancement.

 ## How It Works {#how-it-works}